Did you know that about 20 million Americans are terrified of needles? So you're not alone if you suffer from this common "needles" worry.

 Studies show that most phobics do not really understand their fear of needles.
 This leads some experts to believe that needle phobia may be caused by other underlying issues from past experiences such as the following:

-Knowing the true cause of your fear will make it easier for you to address your phobia and get the dental care you need, though it does take a lot of time, patience and courage to treat any phobia.
-But don't fret -- here are some ways to still get the care required for good oral health despite your needle phobia:
+Knowing the true cause of your fear of dentist needles will make it easier for you to address and overcome your phobia and get the dental care you need, though it does take a lot of time, patience and courage to treat any phobia.
+But don't fret -- here are some ways to still get the care required for good oral health despite your dentist needle phobia:

 By surrounding yourself with supportive family, friends and most especially an understanding doctor and dentist, getting the medical and dental care you need won't be as scary anymore.